Mortal/vim-workshop/README.md

 **Exercise:** Try splitting the current file, moving between the splits, make some edits in one split and see them reflected in the other, undo your edits, and close the splits again.

+**[Aside:**
+There are ways to manage many open splits, to perform vertical splits instead of horizontal, and to resize splits.
+In my experience it is rarely useful to have more than two files open on the same screen, but if you want to learn more, type <kbd>:h windows</kbd>.
+**---End aside]**

 **Tip: Press <kbd>gf</kbd> to <kbd>g</kbd>o to the <kbd>f</kbd>ile under the cursor.**

+**Tip: After moving the cursor far, e.g. to a different file, press <kbd>CTRL-O</kbd> to go back to where you came from.
+Press <kbd>CTRL-I</kbd> to go forward again.**

 Split the current file with <kbd>CTRL-W</kbd><kbd>s</kbd>, move to the top line in the file with <kbd>gg</kbd> and press <kbd>gf</kbd> to open the URL under the cursor.